Political positions of Elizabeth Warren: Afghanistan

 Warren opposes continuing the war in Afghanistan and support withdrawing U.S. troops "as quickly as possible, consistent with the safety of our troops and with a transition to Afghan control."
 On November 29, 2018, she said: "Poppy production is up.
 The Taliban are on the rise.
 Afghan forces are taking unsustainable losses.
 The government is losing territory and credibility."

 In 2019, Warren was one of eight lawmakers to sign a pledge by grass-roots organization Common Defense stating their intent "to fight to reclaim Congress’s constitutional authority to conduct oversight of U.S. foreign policy and independently debate whether to authorize each new use of military force" along with acting toward bringing "the Forever War to a responsible and expedient conclusion" after seventeen years of ongoing US military conflict.

 In September 2019, Warren told the Washington Post, "It's long past time to bring our troops home, and I would begin to do so immediately" and that there would not be U.S. troops in Afghanistan at the end of her first term.

 Southeast Asia

 Myanmar

 Warren condemned the genocide of the Rohingya Muslim minority in Myanmar and called for a stronger response to the crisis.

 West Asia

+Iraq

+Warren visited US troops in Iraq in 2018.
+In 2020, Warren said it was a mistake for anyone to have voted for the Iraq War.